Elements of Defamation in New Hampshire

 To win a defamation lawsuit in New Hampshire, the plaintiff must prove how the statement(s) under review caused material harm.

-Some statements are considered defamatory by virtue of their content — like accusing someone of a crime or moral turpitude.
+Some statements are considered defamatory by virtue of their content — like accusing someone of a crime or act of moral turpitude.
 In those cases, the plaintiffs don’t have to prove harm.

 New Hampshire’s Standout Defamation Rule With Regards To Employers and Employees